wakataba/vichan-pages/README.md

 -- list to do
 - >basic page to look like 4chan's newspage (DONE)
-- frameset & categories sidebar to make it feel kusaba x/4chanish
+- frameset & categories sidebar to make it feel kusaba x/4chanish (YOTSUBA B ONLY)
 - boardbanners
 - maybe revamp dashboard
 - public banlist
+- recent posts [modlog]

 this is unnecessary but i do it